 Cutting lattice and leaf cutouts take a little time, and it’s best not to put the liquid in too soon – otherwise, the pie will get very soggy, and you will have a mess.

-So enjoy the recipe, please be sure to give me your comments and especially if you make this deliciously sunny Homemade Peach Mango Pie.
+So enjoy the recipe, please be sure to leave a 5 star rating and give me your comments and especially if you make this deliciously sunny Homemade Peach Mango Pie.

 Enjoy this delicious and easy to make peach mango pie.
 Your friends and family will love it!